-In 2013, Grand Strand Regional Medical Center earned certification from The Joint Commission as an Advanced Primary Stroke Center.
+In 2013, Grand Strand Medical Center earned certification from The Joint Commission as an Advanced Primary Stroke Center.
 Our program meets the American Stroke Association’s and The Joint Commission’s guidelines for the treatment of stroke.
-Grand Strand Regional is the only hospital in Horry, Georgetown and Brunswick counties with this certification.

-This designation demonstrates that Grand Strand Regional is in full compliance with the most up-to-date guidelines and medical advances for stroke and transient ischemic attacks (TIAs) or mini strokes.
+This designation demonstrates that Grand Strand Medical Center is in full compliance with the most up-to-date guidelines and medical advances for stroke and transient ischemic attacks (TIAs) or mini strokes.

 Research has shown that patients who are treated at a designated stroke center have improved life expectancy and decreased disability.